 All of Colonial Heritage's properties are built by Lennar and feature single-level living.
 The designs are open and airy, and the 17 floor plans range from approximately 1,366 square feet to 2,825 square feet with two to three bedrooms and two to four baths.
 Some residences are part of the "Everything's Included" series in which stainless steel appliances and granite countertops are standard.
 In other homes, upgrades are extra.
 Exteriors are brick and vinyl with a pitched roof, recessed entry and attached two or three car garage.

-Prices start in the mid-$200,000s.
-HOA fees are about $260 per month.
+Prices start in the high-$200,000s.
+HOA fees are about $260 to $270 per month.
 Please verify these prices with a Realtor as they are bound to change over time.

 The 18-hole, championship golf course, designed by Arthur Hills, winds its way through neighborhoods, giving may homeowners a fairway view.
 The pride and joy of this development, though, is the huge 25,000 square foot Heritage Clubhouse.
 It houses restaurants, a billiards room, a grand ballroom, an arts and crafts room, a woodworking shop, a card room, a lounge and a library with computers.
 Residents also enjoy the 7,500 square foot athletic club with indoor and outdoor pools and tennis courts.
 A full time activities director ensures a packed events calendar.